whitneyburton/portfolios/students/david_stinnette/20150814-david_stinnette-m1.markdown

 ### Giving Feedback

-* I delivered 100% of requested feedback
+* I delivered 100% of requested feedback, including to four other students who requested it.

 * Feedback for me: "I'd love to hear both positive and constructive feedback on how I'm doing and how I'm supporting our cohort and Turing."
 * Super positive - kept the mood light even during trying times!
 * Really glad David stuck around to be in this cohort.
 He is hard working, encouraging, and fun.